jameshughes89/cs102/src/site/topic7.rst

 * When using an array, we may have to shift things around when adding and removing
 * Traditionally speaking, arrays are in contiguous memory addresses
+    * The successor value is in the next array cell
     * JVM asterisk --- In Java, arrays are objects, and objects go into the *heap*, which isn't necessarily contiguous.

 Linked Structure